jachiang/jachiang.github.io/index.markdown

     <br>
     <hr style="height:9px; visibility:hidden;">

     My PhD at the Technical University of Denmark (DTU) was awarded the DTU Compute fellowship.
-I hold a BSc from the University of California, Los Angeles (with distinction).
+I hold a BSc from UCLA with distinction.
     <br>
     <hr style="height:9px; visibility:hidden;">